avelpress/docs/guide/getting-started.md

 ### 3. Building the Task Manager

-Now let's add the functionality to create a task management system.
+Now let's add the functionality to create a task management system using the CLI generators.

 #### Database Migration